- LING500 - Formal Semantics

 - LING531 - Teaching Writing and Grammar in a Second Language

 An introduction to current theories of ESL/EFL composition and pedagogical grammar, as well as principles and techniques for teaching composition and grammar in a second language.
 Course will combine understanding of theory with evaluation of published materials and original development of high-quality teaching materials.
-Prerequisite: LING 570 or concurrent enrollment with a B or better or consent of instructor.
+Prerequisite: LING 570 with a B or better or concurrent enrollment or consent of instructor.

 Credit Hours: 3